Deltares/Wflow.jl/docs/src/user_guide/install.md

   version is available.
 This consists of a single executable, `wflow_cli`, allowing you to run the model via the command line.

-Below, we describe how to install both versions of wflow.
+Below we describe how to install both versions of wflow.

 ## Installing as Julia package